 Cockatiels have never actually been domesticated, meaning a pet cockatiel is pretty much identical to a wild one except maybe in color and pattern.

-Luckily for us, though, these birds can develop a mate-like bond with their owner, which is what makes them such great pets.
-They enjoy being pet, as their partner would naturally preen them.
-Male cockatiels talk, too: they will often eagerly learn new tunes and phrases to imitate.
+Luckily for us, though, these birds can develop a mate-like bond with their owner.
+That’s what makes them such great pets!
+They often enjoy being pet, as their partner would naturally preen them.
+Male cockatiels talk, too: many will eagerly learn new tunes and phrases to imitate.

 Your domestic cockatiel will not be wild caught.
 Instead, breeders all over the world have dedicated themselves to providing this friendly species to the public, including all sorts of selectively bred colorations that don’t exist in the wild.